WSantaKronosPEECTS/WSanta-PEECTS-Lab/README.md

 ## 🌍 Purpose
 - To develop and test predictive models using PEECTS theory.
-- To validate forecasts against multiple **publicly available scientific models**.
+- To prove its value as an enhancemer of **publicly available scientific models** accuracy.
 - To offer an open, ethical, and verifiable scientific framework for peer collaboration.

 ---